jpjones76/SeisIO.jl/docs/_build/html/_sources/src/Processing/processing.rst.txt

 Merge
 *****

-.. function:: merge!(S::SeisData, U::SeisData)
+.. function:: merge!(S::GphysData, U::GphysData)

-Merge two SeisData structures.
+Merge two GphysData structures.
 For timeseries data, a single-pass merge-and-prune operation is applied to value pairs whose sample times are separated by less than half the sampling interval.

-.. function:: merge!(S::SeisData)
+.. function:: merge!(S::GphysData)

-"Flatten" a SeisData structure by merging data from identical channels.
+"Flatten" a GphysData structure by merging data from identical channels.

 Merge Behavior